Black pastors issue urgent plea to voters at Sunday services

 Along with women and Hispanics, African-Americans are seen as critical to Clinton’s chances against Republican Donald Trump.
 However, early voting data from key states indicate turnout will not be as high this year as it was four years ago, when Barack Obama, the nation’s first African-American president, was on the ballot.
 Sunday’s efforts were aimed at minimizing that decline.

 Bishop T.D.
-Jakes, pastor of the Texas megachurch The Potter's House, tweeted on a red, white and blue backdrop, "Make sure your voice is heard.
-Vote on Nov.
-8."
+Jakes, pastor of the Dallas megachurch The Potter’s House, tweeted on a red, white and blue backdrop, “Make sure your voice is heard this election! #Vote on November 8.”

+Make sure your voice is heard this election! #VOTE on November 8. #tphonline pic.twitter.com/xg69fxFQkq— T.D.
+Jakes (@BishopJakes) November 6, 2016

 “Preachers are trying to strike a moral nerve and somehow penetrate the fog of indifference and try to remind people what’s at stake this year,” said the Rev. James Forbes, retired pastor of The Riverside Church, in New York, which hosted a national get-out-the-vote telecast Sunday night called “The Revival: Time for a Moral Revolution in Values.”